ooni/ooni.org/content/post/2022-state-of-internet-censorship-thailand/index.md

 | 69%    | 9%        | 21%     | 1%      | 100%   |

-Looking at the 11 domains confirmed blocked by OONI, the blockings occurred throughout the period, with highest confirmed and anomalies for “bet365.com”, “Ibcbet.com” and “www.sportingbet.com”
+Looking at the 11 domains confirmed blocked by OONI, the blockings occurred throughout the period, with highest confirmed and anomalies for `bet365.com`, `Ibcbet.com` and `www.sportingbet.com`

 ![](images/image9.png)
 ![](images/image10.png)
 ![](images/image11.png)

-**Figure 7: OONI measurements of confirmed blocked domains related to Gambling**
+Figure 7: OONI measurements of confirmed blocked domains related to Gambling

 The rest of the 5 domains, which were confirmed by the heuristics were either blocked through DNS or HTTP tampering.
 Omitting the “OK” measurements, there were up to 10 blockings per day recorded for the 5 domains, with mostly TLS connection reset and DNS confirmed.

 #### Human Rights Issues